Mood-Global-Services/.github/profile/README.md

 Welcome to the Mood Global Services (MGS) git repositories.
-Here we highlight some of the publically accessible projects either from clients or native projects from teh MGS ubrella.
+Here we highlight some of the publically accessible projects either from clients or native projects from the MGS ubrella.
 Ofcourse we include smart contracts, which are always publically accesssible (except for some privacy chain, yes yes).
 For more info,
   please contact